 Actually, the best is to stop eating after 7 pm.
 But that is not good for people with diabetes.
 They need to eat before going to bed a little protein snack.

-Nicotine, caffeine, and alcohol need to be consumed with caution.
+If you can reduce your nicotine, caffeine, and alcohol consumption, you are already on an excellent way to improve your sleep.
 It is better not to use them before going to bed.
-But if you need to drink a glass of wine, you should consume protein with the wine, for example, a bit of raw cheese.
+But if you need to drink a glass of wine, you better consume protein with the wine, for example, a bit of raw cheese.
+The protein delays the effect of alcohol and sugar in the blood.

 The stimulating effects of nicotine and caffeine could keep you awake for hours and wreak havoc on quality sleep.
 Alcohol could disrupt your sleep later in the night.
+The body is craving for water to detox the alcohol and fills its cells.
+Alcohol is a neurological toxin.
 The body is working hard to get rid of the alcohol, and it could be that the liver, kidneys, and bladder wake you up because you need to go to the toilet.
-It is better to drink only herbal tea or plain water before going to bed.
+It is better to drink only herbal tea or plain water before bed, supporting the body with detoxification.

 2. Try to limit your stress level by moving your body